02.11.26

 An MVNO is a mobile virtual network operator, a wireless provider that piggybacks on a major carrier’s network versus building its own.
 Because it doesn’t have to pay for the cost of expanding or maintaining the cell network, an MVNO can offer phone service for a much cheaper price.

-So, should you switch to an MVNO?
+So, should you switch phone carriers and go with an MVNO?
 What is the best MVNO?
 Are there disadvantages to using an MVNO?
 We’ll help you answer all those questions and more, so you can pick the best phone service to meet your needs.

 An MVNO purchases access to an MNO’s (mobile network operator) network at wholesale pricing, allowing them to resell service to you at a discounted price.